ValGherdol/4-MAT_project/README.md

 	- Data_2-3-5-6_16428.csv contains the merged data from Data_Y.csv.
  	- NOTE : "merging" the data means that for each gene, the data vectors from the concerned datasets have been concatenated into a single vector.
 - You will find in the Results folder most of the expected results from a run of the program on the Data_2-3-5-6_16428.csv file according to the current state of the Parameters.txt file.
 For a description of all the results files, see the User Manual.
-	- Results are stored into two sub-folders titled 'Results 2023 (obsolete)' and 'Results 2025'.
+	- Results are stored into two sub-folders titled 'Results 2023' and 'Results 2025'.
 These sub-folders contain results from runs of two different versions of the program.
-(The 2023 version no longer being reproducible after a upgrade of the 'scikit-learn' python module used in Method 4 changed it's results in 2025).
+(The 2023 version is no longer reproducible after a upgrade of the 'scikit-learn' python module used in Method 4 changed it's results in 2025).
 	- Three result files are missing in the sub-folder, for they are too large to be uploaded here.
 There respective default names are "Result_1a_P-CEIN_graph.txt", "Result_2_KNN-RBH_Graph.txt" and "Result_END_graph.txt".
 See the User Manual for their detailed descriptions.

 Quick description of 4-MATS's analysis methods :